-In this lesson, the student will learn and practice using vocabulary related to human anatomy and movement.
+In this ESL lesson, the student will learn and practice using vocabulary related to human anatomy and movement.

 Bodies – we all have them; we all use them every day.
-In the 21st century we mostly follow impulses and automatic responses of our bodies.
+In the 21st century, we mostly follow impulses and automatic responses of our bodies.
 We move.
 We have to!
 But is the movement always good for us?
 If you would like to learn to name some body parts and understand how some organs work, start this lesson without hesitation.
 As a bonus, you will learn how awareness and movement can improve our health and heal our lifestyles.

 Warm-up